marcelinollano/stupidmaraca/README.md

 A maraca for your mobile phone, only in reverse.

-This was a project made for the [StupidHackathon 2016](http://www.stupidhackathon.es).
-See it live at [stupidmaraca.lol](http://stupidmaraca.lol).
+This was a project made for the [StupidHackathon 2016](http://www.stupidhackathon.es) and you can [see it live here](https://marcelinollano.github.io/stupid-maraca/).

 ## Demo